What’s in this article

 After a successful company incorporation in Malaysia, opening a corporate bank account would be the next step before commencing any business operations.
-Opening a corporate bank account in Malaysia is not as tough of a process compared to Singapore.
+Opening a corporate bank account in Malaysia is not as tough as it is in Singapore.

 However, different banks could be more stringent than others.
-In addition, banks will usually have different rules and regulations or opening accounts from each other, adding to the complexity.
+In addition, banks will usually have distinct rules and regulations or open accounts from each other, adding to the complexity.

 What is a Corporate Bank Account?

-Corporate bank account is also commonly known as a business account.
-If you’re familiar with the term ‘current account’, then you’ll know that a current account has special facilities that a saving account does not.
-Additionally, a current account is designed to assist a business to manage itself and their finances better.
+The corporate bank account is also commonly known as a business account.
+Suppose you’re familiar with the term ‘current account’.
+In that case, you’ll know that a current account has special facilities that a savings account does not—additionally, a current account assists a business in managing itself and its finances better.

 These facilities include:

-• Foreign Banking: A valuable feature for frequent-traveling business owners who wish to ensure transactions are smooth, regardless of their location.
-With the ever-fluctuating foreign exchange rates, international transactions became much simpler and cheaper by having business bank account.
+- Foreign Banking: A valuable feature for frequent-travelling business owners who wish to ensure smooth transactions, regardless of location.
+With the ever-fluctuating foreign exchange rates, international transactions became much simpler and cheaper by having a business bank account.

-• Issuing Cheque: Business owners can write cheques for business payments using a current account, much like a savings account.
-This feature assist as a method to payoff debtor’s with high amount much more easily.
+- Issuing Cheque: Business owners can write cheques for business payments using a current account, much like a savings account.
+This feature assists as a method to pay off debtors with high amounts much more easily.

-• Overdraft: This feature allows for withdrawals to exceed your account balance within an agreed amount.
-This facility is great whereby it is mostly helpful to reduce the possibilities of bounced cheques.
+- Overdraft: This feature allows for withdrawals to exceed your account balance within an agreed amount.
+This facility is great and it is mostly helpful to reduce the possibility of bounced cheques.
 It also gives flexible access to cash that you do not own.
-This means you don’t have to worry about your business not having available cash.
+This means you don’t have to worry about your business’s lack of cash.

 Is it difficult for a foreigner who owns a Company in Malaysia to open a corporate bank account?

-In lieu of the recent high-profile fraud case, some banks has tightened their anti-money laundering (AML) compliance.
-Post Covid-19, business owners who wish to open their corporate bank accounts are normally required to do that by visiting the desired bank branches.
+Instead of the recent high-profile fraud case, some banks have tightened their anti-money laundering (AML) compliance.
+After COVID-19, banks typically require business owners who wish to open corporate accounts to visit their branches.

 However, as time goes on and more foreign investors are keen to operate a business in the country, some international banks such as OCBC and HSBC are moving towards online registration.
-They have also allowed corporate bank account opening to be done while the owners are not physically present in Malaysia.
+They also can open a corporate bank account while the owners are not physically present in Malaysia.

 This whatsoever does not include local banks such as Maybank and CIMB.
-These banks are normally favoured by the locals due to a very low initial deposit requirement.
+These banks are normally the favourite ones of the locals due to very low initial deposit requirements.
 Normally, Malaysians can straight away open a corporate bank account over the counter by presenting:

-The process is more straightforward for local business owners compare to foreign business owners.
+The process is more straightforward for local business owners compared to foreign business owners.

 Know-Your-Customer (KYC) practice for bank account opening in Malaysia for foreign business owners

-On 30 June 2020, the central bank of Malaysia otherwise known as “Bank Negara” has issued a policy document on electronic know-your-customer (e-KYC).
-The policy document aims to accelerate and streamline practices of industry players in their adoption of e-KYC technology, the online process of identifying and verifying individual customers.
+On 30 June 2020, the Central Bank of Malaysia otherwise known as “Bank Negara” issued a policy document on electronic know-your-customer (e-KYC).
+The policy document aims to accelerate and streamline the practices of industry players in their adoption of e-KYC technology, the online process of identifying and verifying individual customers.

 The adoption of e-KYC technology by the industry is in line with the Bank’s efforts to facilitate greater digital offerings of financial services.
-This is expected to pave the way for greater innovation in the financial sector, including end-to-end offering of digital financial services for customers.
+This expectation is about to pave the way for greater innovation in the financial sector, including providing customers with end-to-end digital financial services.

-The policy document forms part of a series of measures adopted by the Bank in ensuring that regulatory requirements support the country’s agenda on digital economy.
+The policy document forms part of a series of measures adopted by the Bank to ensure that regulatory requirements support the country’s agenda on the digital economy.

 Moving forward to the statement released by the Central Bank of Malaysia, most international banks has been practicing e-KYC with their clients, especially post Covid-19.
-If you are engaged with the Paul Hype Page & Co., we will normally furnish these documents to the banker of choice:
+If you will engage with the Paul Hype Page & Co., we will normally furnish these documents to the banker of choice:

 The bankers will then do a background check on the stakeholders within the Company.
 Once it is clear, the banker will personally approach the clients to advance the process further.